o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/using-image-naming-conventions.md

 ---
 # Using Image Naming Conventions {#asset-pipeline-using-image-naming-conventions}

 You can use any existing or created [image processing presets](/docs/user-guide/features/assets/creating-image-processing-presets.md)\.
-To do this, append the suffix to the end of the file name before you add it to your Lumberyard directory\.
+To do this, append the suffix to the end of the file name before you add it to your O3DE directory\.

 **Example**
 If you create an image that you want to use as a decal, add the `_decal` suffix to the file name before the extension\.
 For example, to convert `scorchmark.tif` as a decal, rename it to `scorchmark_decal.tif`\.
-You then add it to your Lumberyard directory, so that Asset Processor automatically processes the file\.
+You then add it to your O3DE directory, so that Asset Processor automatically processes the file\.

 There are a number of existing presets that you can use\.
 For a full list, see the `rc.ini` file in the `lumberyard_version\dev\Bin64vc141\rc` directory\.